Server Contract

 Credential isolation — The platform .env file is mode 600 (readable only by its owner).
 Per-app credentials are generated by create-app-credentials.sh and stored in separate files under /opt/platform/credentials/, each also mode 600.

 Container resource limits — Every platform service and every app container has explicit CPU and memory limits in its Docker Compose file.
 This prevents any single container from exhausting server resources.
+The 7 core services use ~2.66G / 3.25 CPU.
+The 3 optional metrics services add 448M / 1.00 CPU when enabled.

 Mandatory Access Control (AppArmor) — Debian 12 ships with AppArmor enabled by default.
 Docker automatically applies the docker-default AppArmor profile to all containers, which restricts capabilities like writing to /proc and /sys, mounting filesystems, and accessing raw sockets.
 No configuration is needed — this works out of the box.